silnrsi/pysilfont/docs/scripts.md

 Changes the graphite names within GDL files(s) based on mappings file(s).
 It can work on an individual file or on all the gdl/gdh files within a folder.
 It also updates postscript names in postscript() statements

 Two mappings files are required (NAMES and PSNAMES).
-Optionally a second mapping file, NAMES2 can be supplied.
+Optionally a second GDL names mapping file, NAMES2 can be supplied.

 The mapping files are csv files of the format "`old name, new name`".
 It logs if any graphite names are in the GDL but not found in the mapping files.